lsa-pucrs/Player-Stage-Manual/docs/CONTROLLER_PY.md

 Cross referencing the robot's position with the item positions is a matter of trigonometry, so isn't particularly relevant to a manual on Player/Stage.
-We won't reproduce the code here, but the full and final code developed for the Bigbob rubbish collecting robot is included in appendix D. The method we used is to find the Euclidian distance of the items to the circle centre, and the smallest distance is the item we want to destroy.
+We won't reproduce the code here, but the full and final code developed for the Bigbob rubbish zapping robot is included in appendix D. The method we used is to find the Euclidian distance of the items to the circle centre, and the smallest distance is the item we want to destroy.
 We made a subfunction called `FindItem` that returns the index of the item to be